ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 {: cli}

 [Provision your service from the {{site.data.keyword.cloud_notm}} Catalog](https://cloud.ibm.com/catalog/services/databases-for-mysql) and choose your IP address(es) from the [{{site.data.keyword.databases-for}} Allowlist page](/docs/databases-for-mysql?topic=cloud-databases-allowlisting).
-1. Run the following example command to create a network that includes only one IP address.
+1. Run the following example command to create a network that includes a range of allowed IP addresses.

     ```sh
     ibmcloud cbr zone-create --addresses=169.38.95.127/27,169.38.121.159/28,169.38.132.127/25,169.38.136.255/26,169.38.73.151/29,169.38.105.79/29,10.162.8.127/26,10.163.20.127/25,10.162.115.103/29,10.162.132.79/29 --name=tutorial_zone